 Diagnostic procedures for cancer may include an array of methods:

-Lab Tests: This includes blood tests, urine tests, and other laboratory tests that can detect abnormalities that might indicate cancer.
+Lab Tests: This includes blood, urine, and other laboratory tests that detect abnormalities that might indicate cancer.
 For example, certain cancers release specific markers into the blood that can be detected.

 Diagnostic Imaging: Techniques like X-rays, CT scans, MRI scans, PET scans, and ultrasound can create detailed pictures of areas inside the body where cancer might be present.

-Endoscopic Exams: Doctors can examine areas inside the body and collect samples for further testing using a thin, flexible tube with a light and camera attached to it.
+Endoscopic Exams: Doctors can examine areas inside the body and collect samples for further testing using a thin, flexible tube with a light and camera attached.

 Genetic Tests: Some types of cancer run in families, and genetic testing can help identify people at increased risk.
 This type of testing can also provide information about a person’s prognosis and help guide treatment decisions.